 First and foremost, it’s probably likely that a lot of the time there is something you can do.

 If ever there really, really isn’t a thing you can do, then the chances are it’s a fairly reasonable and robust process that’s preventing you from taking the action the customer would like.
-In this case, why not try simply explaining the logic around the process to the customer, and then explaining what you can do to help their situation/query.
+In this case, why not try simply explaining the logic around the process to the customer, and then explaining what it is you can do to help their situation/query.

 Your customer’s response to this question will always be a resounding “Of course!!” followed by the thought, “Were they not before?”